john-hartley/GoCardless.Api/README.md

 // just as with GetPageAsync(). var options = new GetPaymentsOptions
 {
-    Subscription = "SB12345678"
+    Subscription = "SB12345678",
+    Limit = 200
 };

 var payments = await client.Payments
-    .PageFrom(options)
+    .PageUsing(options)
-    .AndGetAllAfterAsync(); // Remember "after" means older than.
+    .GetItemsAfterAsync(); // Remember "after" means older than.
 ```

-The code above will use `options` to get the first (i.e. newest) page of payments for a subscription with an id of `SB12345678`, and then continue sending requests to get the subsequent (i.e. older) pages, until there are no more left.
-The results of the initial request will be joined together with all of the subsequent requests, returning the complete list of payments for the subscription.
+The code above will page through the payments for a subscription with an id of `SB12345678`, starting from the newest payment, and will then continue sending requests to get older payments, until either the limit is reached or there are no more pages left.

-There is a corresponding `AndGetAllBeforeAsync()` method to page in the opposite direction (i.e. oldest to newest).
+There is a corresponding `GetItemsBeforeAsync()` method to page in the opposite direction (i.e. oldest to newest).

-As `AndGetAllBeforeAsync()` and `AndGetAllAfterAsync()` can be long-running operations, they have support for [`CancellationToken`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken).
+As `GetItemsBeforeAsync()` and `GetItemsAfterAsync()` can be long-running operations if a limit isn't supplied, they have support for [`CancellationToken`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken).

 ### Advanced Paging